NSW Public Service Salary Scales

 About NSW Public Service Salary Scales

-The NSW Public Service uses a structured classification system with 11 classification levels to determine salary for public sector employees — from General Scale 1 ($44,840–$44,840) up to Senior Executive Band 2 ($282,454–$386,168).
+The default guide view for NSW Public Service highlights the Administrative & Clerical with 13 classification levels — from Clerks General Scale ($36,668–$71,777) up to Clerks Grade 12 ($165,865–$173,174).
 Salaries are reviewed and updated through enterprise agreements and government determinations.

 Superannuation: NSW employees receive 13% employer superannuation.
 This matches the standard Superannuation Guarantee rate.